Home-Equity-Divorce-Decrees-Soble-Law

 Can an Ex-spouse Claim Equity Outside the Divorce Decree?

-Emilio goes on to ask, “my ex-wife never paid on the mortgage, let alone try to refinance the home.
+Emilio goes on to ask, “my ex-wife never paid on the mortgage, let alone tried to refinance the home.
 I had to reinstate the mortgage so she would not lose the home.
 I also ended up putting a new roof on the home three years after the divorce.
-Now she is selling the house and there is quite a bit of equity.
-According to the divorce decree, am I entitled to receive more than just the 50% of the equity.
-Am I not allowed to be reimbursed for the repayment on the mortgage?
+Now she is selling the house, and there is quite a bit of equity.
+According to the divorce decree, am I entitled to receive more than just the 50% of the equity?
+Am I not allowed to be reimbursed for the mortgage’s repayment?
 Am I entitled to be reimbursed for the repair and maintenance of the roof?”

 Divorce Decree and Property